bnb-chain/bnb-chain.github.io/docs/beaconchain/faq/faq.md

 ## I forgot the private key for my address, how can I get it back?

 Sorry, you cannot.
 Owner of the address takes full responsibility for the private key protection.
-Beacon Chain and official wallets do not have your private key.
+BNB Beacon Chain and official wallets do not have your private key.

 ## My private key got stolen by hackers, how can I recover my assets?

 Sorry, you take full responsibility of your private key ownership and protection.
-Beacon Chain and official wallets will not record, or transfer out your private key.
+BNB Beacon Chain and official wallets will not record, or transfer out your private key.

 ## What is the Accelerated Node?

 While users can submit transactions and most of the queries via normal, self-run full nodes.<br/>
-Accelerated Node provides more secure and faster lines to access Beacon Chain.
+Accelerated Node provides more secure and faster lines to access BNB Beacon Chain.

 Accelerated Node is special infrastructure built around Validator to facilitate accelerated transaction routing and provide richer, faster user interfaces.
 There are always several Accelerated Nodes running